gyrogami logo

 I thoroughly research the impact associated with any process, material, or method.
 This is the best solution aside from handing it over in person without any packaging.
 That's impractical since orders get shipped across the globe.
 Getting a $1,000 bracelet wrapped in tissue paper is not re-assuring.

 There's a fine balance between fashion and function.
-The former is generally wasteful but too many people equate value on insignificant fluff, like how many handouts or wrappings come with their new purchase.
+The former is generally wasteful and too many people equate value with insignificant fluff, like how many handouts or wrappings come with their new purchase.
 Be real!

-Besides, the anticipation of what's inside is too priceless to pass up.
+A wooden box that's clearly been customized sets the stage.
+There must be - or should be - something critically important inside.
+Besides, the anticipation is too priceless to pass up.
 It's gift-ready and will knock your socks off!

 Posted by M: October 16, 2019